cop3402spring19/syllabus/project/codegen.md

 `visitReturnStatement`

 - Recall that the caller pushed the return address to `FP - 3`
+- visit the expression using its ershov number minus 1 (the initial register base)
 - move the register holding the return expression to the stack at that offset
 - emit the epilogue